 On “stock” plan sites, which typically offer anywhere from thousands to tens of thousands of house plans, it’s essential to use their Search Functions to narrow your choices.
-But please use these tools carefully.
+But on our site please use these tools carefully.
 You’re about to make a huge decision, and the last thing you want to do is build a new house when plans for an even better house are available but never seen.

 I’ll give you some examples.
 Let’s say you plan to build a house that’s between 2,000 and 2,500sf.
 If you enter these numbers into a computer search, a house that is 1,999sf, or 2,501sf, will not be displayed!
 This is also true when setting the number of bedrooms you need.
 Let’s say you want to build a 3-bedroom home.
 If you enter this number, the computer search will display only those homes that specify 3 bedrooms in the plans.
 But there are plenty of 2-bedroom plans that include an office or study or den that would be a perfect bedroom by simply adding a closet, or just changing the name.

 Regrettably, it is nearly impossible to take advantage of this advice on large “stock” plan sites because of the sheer numbers involved.
 As I mentioned in an earlier post, a search for homes between 2,000 and 2,250sf can bring up 5,000 different homes to look at on the largest sites, so the focus has to be on narrowing your search.
-On a boutique site like ours (https://www.architecturalhouseplans.com/), however, with a total inventory of fewer than 400 homes in our portfolio, the best approach is to use the search functions as little as possible.
+On a boutique site like ours (https://www.architecturalhouseplans.com/), however, with a total inventory of around 350 homes in our portfolio, the best approach is to use the search functions as little as possible.
 That way you’ll be sure not to miss the perfect house that suits your needs.

 To help with this, we have fudged the results of a search on our site a little bit to help our visitors.
 If you enter 2,000 to 2,500sf, the results range from 1,901 to 2,599sf.
 That extra 99sf of padding in both directions insures that you won’t miss a house that was quite close.
 We also enable visitors to enter two choices under Number of Bedrooms, so that they won’t miss a home that might have worked perfectly.